hanabi/hanabi.github.io/README.md

 * Doing a *Finesse* that potentially duplicates a card in this way is called a *Sarcastic Finesse*.
 Normally, potentially duplicating a card is bad - it violates *Good Touch Principle* and could lead to a clue being wasted.
 However, potentially duplicating a card with the *Sarcastic Finesse* is not bad because:
   * In the best case, you get a "true" *Finesse* (a 2-for-1 or better).
   * In the worst case, you get a 1-for-1 and full knowledge on a clued card in your own hand that was previously a mystery.
-* Normally, if a *Sarcastic Discard* could apply to multiple cards in your hand, you assume it is the left-most card.
-However, in the case of a *Sarcastic Discard* initiated from a *Sarcastic Finesse*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

 ### The Gentleman's Discard